carlo11able/Docket/README.md

 A labeler which gives the wrong answer will be reported to Docket administrators, that will check their activity and assert the congruous behaviour.

+### How-To Install and Run

+Before installing all the gems, it is highly recommended to create a new gemset if you are using Ruby Versioning Systems such as _rvm_ or _rbenv_.
+If you are using a POSIX operating system with conventional installations of postgresql and rvm, you can simply descend into the Rails project directory and execute the script `setup.sh`, with no arguments.
+_Do not execute the file from another directory!_
+The script will create a new gemset for the project with rvm, install all the required gems and setup the database for you.

 ## Roles